PX4/PX4-user_guide/en/companion_computer/holybro_pixhawk_rpi_cm4_baseboard.md

 rtt min/avg/max/mdev = 0.112/0.155/0.190/0.034 ms
 ```

-And from the FC in NuttShell:
+Then from the flight controller in NuttShell:

 ```
 ping 169.254.21.183